spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 Additionally, Attackers often look for open, unsecured devices on a network.
 A router without a password is an easy entry point for network hijacking, man-in-the-middle attacks, denial-of-service (DoS) attacks.

-### Lab instruction 4
+### Lab instruction 4 and 5

-For step four of the lab, I went to view  the password for R1 in the running configuration.
-The objective was to identify is the password encrypted.
+For step four of the lab, I navigated to the current configuration of the router to anaylze if the router's password is encrypted.
 I saw the password cisco was not encyrpted.
 So I ran the show runnng commmand *#do sh run* from global configuration mode below in the screenshot.

 ![image](https://github.com/user-attachments/assets/58d63f1f-a35f-4b96-95c4-e5049b13a4c4)